-Consider this a DSLR buying guide at which to start your new camera search.
+Consider this a camera buying guide at which to start your new camera search.
 Start with determining your budget, consider what you’ll be using your camera for, and ask yourself if you think you’re likely to outgrow an entry level camera.

 Happy shopping!
 Come back and let us know what you bought in the comments!